 Created by Philip H. Reisman Jr.

-Here's a true rara avis of the P.I. genre: PJ, an obscure film starring George Peppard as a private eye and Raymond Burr as the client who hires him to recover some stolen jewelery or somehting like that.
+Here’s a true rara avis of the P.I. genre: PJ, an obscure film starring a surprisingly boyish-looking George Peppard as a private eye and Raymond Burr as the not-quite-right client with both a wife and a mistress.

 Turns out the film does exist.
 Peppard played P.J.
-DETWEILER, a struggling P.I., and Burr was William Orbison, a millionaire worried that his mistress is in danger from his wife and her family.
-To protect her, he moves her -- and for some reason Orbison and his family -- to the Bahamas.
-But it's all an elaborate frame job, with P.J. set up as the patsy -- and his falling for the misstress doesn't help matters.
+DETWEILER, a struggling P.I. working out of a bar and drinking a little too much, and Burr was William Orbison, who is indeed a very wealthy man, and definitely a nasty piece of work.
+He’s worried that his mistress is in danger from his wife and her family.
+To protect her, he moves her–and for some reason Orbison and his family–to the Bahamas.
+But it’s all an elaborate frame job, with P.J. set up as the patsy–and his falling for Orbison’s mistress doesn’t help matters.

-Or at least that's what I've been able to piece together.
-Like almost everyone else, I haven't seen it.
-But hey, it's got Susan Saint James in it, in one of her first theatrical roles, so how bad could it be?
+Or at least that’s what I’ve been able to piece together.
+I’d never heard of it, but every now and then somebody would ask me about it, and everyone of them seemed to have rather fond recollections of it.
+Like almost everyone else on the planet, though, I hadn’t seen it.
+But hey, it’s got Susan Saint James in it, in one of her first theatrical roles, so how bad could it be?

-In private eye circles, Peppard is of course best known for playing Banacek, the smug Polish-American insurance investigator in the 1970s TV movies.
+Meanwhile, in private eye circles, Peppard is of course best known for playing Banacek, the smug Polish/American insurance investigator in the 1970s TV movies.